Be my eyes

 Be My Eyes is a free AI smartphone app that provides virtual assistance by connecting users who need visual assistance with family and friends, volunteers and companies through live video.
 Once registered, you can place a call to a volunteer, who will describe what they can see through your phone’s camera.
 Should you require help with using the built-in screen reader or the magnification feature on your Windows PC or Android smartphone, Be My Eyes can also connect you directly to the dedicated accessibility support specialists at Microsoft and Google.

-Be My Eyes highlights
+Be my eyes highlights

 Be My Eyes can be helpful for: